Before you begin

 After a few moments, the Google Cloud console opens in this tab.

-In left menu on the Console, Databases section, go to Datastore > +CREATE DATABASE.
+In left menu on the Console, Navigate to Databases section, go to Datastore > +CREATE A FIRESTORE DATABASE.

 The location applies to both Cloud Datastore and App Engine for your Google Cloud project.
 You cannot change the location after it has been saved.